-As shown in the figure below, first of all, the two intermediate points M1 and N1 are located close to the chain such that from the point M1 both N1 and B are visible.
+As shown in the figure below, first of all, the two intermediate points M1 and N1 are located close to the chain such that from point M1 both N1 and B are visible.

 It must be noted that the new point N2 must be in line with the line M1B.
-Likewise, the surveyor at the point N2 signals the surveyor at M1 to move to a position M2.
-It must be noted that the new point M2 is in line with the line N2A.
-Finally, the two surveyors are at points M2 and N2.
+Likewise, the surveyor at point N2 signals the surveyor at M1 to move to position M2.

 This process is then repeated continuously until the points M and N are in line with the actual survey line AB.